Belfast: Industrial expansion, sectarian division

-In 1920–22, as Belfast emerged as the capital of the six counties remaining as Northern Ireland in the United Kingdom, there was widespread violence.
-8,000 "disloyal" workers were driven from their jobs in the shipyards: in addition to Catholics, "rotten Prods" – Protestants whose labour politics disregarded sectarian distinctions.
-Gun battles, grenade attacks and house burnings contributed to as many as 500 deaths.
+In 1920–22, as it emerged as the capital of the six counties remaining in United Kingdom, the city witnessed "savage and unprecedented" communal violence.
+With Catholics being the principal victims, "fire, plunder and assault" drove 10,000 people from the city, and took 500 lives (a higher toll per capita than the War of Independence and Civil War were to cause in Dublin).
 A curfew remained in force until 1924.

 The lines drawn saw off the challenge to "unionist unity" posed by labour.
-Industry had been paralysed by strikes in 1907 and again in 1919 (when the city was effectively policed by strikers).
+Industry had been paralysed by strikes in 1907 and again in 1919, when the city was effectively policed by strikers.
 Until "troubles" returned at the end of the 1960s, it was not uncommon in Belfast for the Ulster Unionist Party to have its council and parliamentary candidates returned unopposed.

 In 1932, the opening of the new buildings for Northern Ireland's devolved Parliament at Stormont was overshadowed by the protests of the unemployed and ten days of running street battles with the police.
 The government conceded increases in Outdoor Relief, but labour unity was short lived.
-In 1935, celebrations of King George V's Jubilee and of the annual Twelfth were followed by deadly riots and expulsions, a sectarian logic that extended itself to the interpretation of darkening events in Europe.
+In 1935, celebrations of King George V's Jubilee and of the annual Twelfth were followed by renewed riots and workplace expulsions, a sectarian logic that extended itself to the interpretation of darkening events in Europe.
 Labour candidates found support for the anti-clerical Spanish Republic (marked today by a No Pasaran! stained glass window in City Hall) characterised as another instance of No-Popery.

 In 1938, nearly a third of industrial workers were unemployed, malnutrition was a major issue, and at 9.6% the city's infant mortality rate (compared with 5.9% in Sheffield, England) was among the highest in United Kingdom.